When does it start?

 Where will I be based?

-Training and work placements will be based all over England at selected BBC Local Radio stations.
+Work placements will be based all over England at selected BBC Local Radio stations, plus Scotland, Wales and the Channel Islands.
 You will work on radio and online output.

 Can I choose which areas I want to do my work placements in?

-No. We select various BBC Local Radio stations which choose to take part in the scheme.
-You decide which one is nearest you.
+No. We select the various BBC locations which choose to take part in the scheme.
+Please decide which one is nearest you from the locations available.